robertmand/FAIR-DaSH/_episodes/ep3.md

 {. :solution}

 #### Downloading raw data for reuse
+One of the benefits of FAIR, it makes your data reusable which will also allows reproducibility of your research.
+Thus, these principles in FAIR should be fulfilled.
+These FAIR principles allow you and others to reuse raw data deposited in public database and do different types of secondary analysis.
 - (A1) (Meta)data are retrievable by their identifier using a standardised communications protocol.
   - (A1.1) The protocol is open, free, and universally implementable.
 - (I3) (Meta)data include qualified references to other (meta)data.